 It’s a self-realization that instead of assembling an infinite number of puzzle pieces … perfectly, that make up proper behavior, they’ve been breaking it apart, shaving off the edges, Instead of behavior being pristine, it’s a shambles.

 The justice aspects of prevention and rehabilitation are now internalized.
-They are no longer imposed by fines, handcuffs or judges.
+They are no longer imposed by fines, handcuffs, or judges.
 The individual has made their own free will decision to master their own human nature.
 This is positive self-reproach.Peace comes when justice is internalized. it IS no longer imposed by fines, handcuffs or judges.
 The individual has made their own free will decision to master their own human nature.
 Click To Tweet

-Self-reproach is an awareness that’s ready to try and turn their own situation around.
+Self-reproach is an awareness that’s ready to try to turn their own situation around.
 It’s time to pick up and fix those pieces and assemble them the way they should be.
 According to the rules of a harmonious life for self and for others.
 It’s a self-recognition that one’s outlook and behavior has to change and conform with something more in line with interconnectivity with other humans, with animals, with the plants, with land, with water, with the atmosphere, with space… with the universe.

 This awareness, this recognition starts with self… not with anyone else.
 That’s what free will is all about.
 It begins by your own free will decision of harnessing your own free will.
 You can harness the will of a horse an elephant and a lion, the right kind of training can do that.
-And you can harness the will of a human being against their will, we call it propaganda, we call it kidnapping, we call it indoctrination, we call it brain-washing.
+And you can harness the will of a human being against their will, we call it propaganda, we call it kidnapping; we call it indoctrination; we call it brain-washing.
 We have all sorts of names for it and.
 In our right minds, we know that it shouldn’t be done.

-We know that each of us should be able to freely make up their own mind.
+We know that each of us should be able to make up their own mind freely.
 This is one of the pieces of the puzzle we have immense difficulty in knowing what to do with.
 On the one hand: giving an individual free will to design their own life and lifestyle and on the other setting in place the right type and tempered controls so that we can all live in a harmonious society.Here's the conundrum.
 On the one hand: giving an individual free will to design their own life and on the other having the tempered controls so that we can all live in a harmonious society.
 Click To Tweet